High-speed rail in Spain: Madrid–Granada

 The 122.8 km Antequera–Granada high-speed rail line is a part of the under construction Andalusian Transverse Axis high-speed rail line.
 The three times per day AVE service between Madrid Atocha and Granada covers the distance of 568 km in 3 h 5 min.
 The daily AVE train between Granada and Barcelona Sants connects the two cities in 6 h 25 min.
 S-102 and S-112 (Pato, max speed 330 km/h) trains are used for these services and all trains call at Córdoba, offering a journey time of 90 min from Granada.
-The total cost of building the line was €1.4 billion.
+Medium distance Avant services connect Granada to Málaga and to Seville calling at Loja and Antequera-Santa Ana.
+The line is also used by the daily Alvia service Madrid-Almeria on S-730 trains.

+Mediterranean corridor

+Only some sections along the Spanish Mediterranean Sea coast have high-speed railway standards.
+Such sections include the recently new built 46,5 km Camp de Tarragona-Vandellòs section and the 72 km Valencia-Castellón and the most recent Monforte del Cid-Murcia sections as parts of the Madrid–Levante network.
+The section between Camp de Tarragona and Figueres is a part of the Madrid–Barcelona-Figueres high-speed line while the section between Vandellòs and Castellón is an upgraded line of the old Iberian-gauge Valencia−Sant Vicenç de Calders railway.
+Sections linking Valencia with Alicante are currently under construction to be converted to standard gauge high-speed standards.
+Renfe's Euromed service operate along the Mediterranean coast between Figueres and Alicante at speeds up to 250 km/h for the high-speed parts by using dual-gauge RENFE Class 130 trainsets.
+Euromed offers Barcelona-Valencia connection in 2 hours and 35 minutes and Barcelona-Alicante in 4 hours and 20 minutes while some services are extended to Girona and Figueres.
+In addition the medium distance Avant Barcelona−Figueres, Barcelona–Tortosa and Murcia–Alicante services also operate along the Mediterranean corridor.

 Madrid interconnector

 A new interconnecting tunnel between Madrid Atocha and Madrid Chamartín stations opened to service in July 2022.
-The AVE Madrid–Alicante service having Madrid Chamartín station as a terminal station and the Burgos-Valencia service are using the Madrid interconection tunnel.
-Alvia services connecting Gijón to Alicante, Santander to Alicante and Gijón to Oropesa Del Mar via Valencia, are also using the Madrid interconection tunnel and are calling at Madrid Chamartín station.
-The Madrid–Badajoz Alvia service uses this tunnel too, starting at Madrid Chamartín and making a stop at Madrid Atocha.
+The following services are using the tunnel: AVE Madrid–Alicante service having Madrid Chamartín station as a terminal station, the AVE Burgos–Valencia, Burgos–Murcia, Alicante–Ourense and Alicante–Leon services, the Avlo Murcia–Valladolid and Valladolid–Alicante services, and the Alicante–Valladolid Ouigo España service.
+Also passing through this tunnel are the Alvia trains for services connecting Gijón to Alicante, Santander to Alicante and Gijón to Oropesa Del Mar via Valencia.
+The Madrid–Badajoz Alvia service uses this tunnel too, starting at Madrid Chamartín and making a stop at the Cercanías part of Madrid Atocha.

 Lines under construction

-Currently there are six corridors with ten lines under construction.
+Currently there are six corridors with eleven lines under construction.